Skip to content

 Register on the electoral roll

-This is one of the quickest and easiest ways to improve your credit profile.
-Being registered on the electoral roll at your current address helps lenders verify your identity and confirms you’re stable at that address.
+This is one of the quickest ways to strengthen your credit profile.
+Being on the electoral roll at your current address helps lenders confirm who you are and shows you are settled where you live.

-If you’re not registered (or registered at a previous address), you can do it online at gov.uk/register-to-vote.
-It typically updates on your credit file within a few weeks.
+If you are not registered, or you are still registered at an old address, you can sort it online at gov.uk/register-to-vote.
+It usually shows on your credit file within a few weeks.

 How to reduce existing debt before applying

-Lenders look at your total debt commitments when assessing affordability.
-Reducing or clearing debts before you apply can improve both your credit profile and your borrowing capacity.
+Lenders weigh up your total debt commitments when they assess affordability.
+Cutting back or clearing debts before you apply lifts both your credit profile and how much you can borrow.

 Pay down credit card balances